dataDrivenFitness/NurseOS_iOS/lib/docs/Unified Developer Guidelines.md

 | Tool learning curve            | Adoption friction                 | **Design‑system consistency**, minimal UI                                          | Five‑step onboarding walkthrough.                           |

 > **Keep this table in sync**: Whenever a new pain point or feature is validated, update this section in the same PR that adds the ticket.

+---

+## 17. Testing Prompt Rule

+To prevent bug‑fix overwhelm, the assistant **must prompt the user to run and test the app** at every logical checkpoint:

+1. **After a feature branch compiles locally with no analyzer errors** – before starting the next task.
+2. **Right after golden/widget tests pass in CI** – confirm UI looks correct on a real device.
+3. **Immediately post‑merge into `dev` or `main`** – smoke‑test the merged build.

+The prompt should be concise, e.g.:

+> "✅ Build is green.
+When you have a minute, run the app on iOS Simulator and tap through Patient List → Detail to confirm the new pill styles look right.
+Let me know if anything breaks and we’ll fix before moving on."